horizontalsystems/horizontalsystems.github.io/index.md

 As there are no servers or databases these apps are censorship-resistant and unblockable.

 All sensitive information stored encrypted on a smartphone itself and never leaves it.

+Entirely under user's control.
+No other entity but the user keeps his data and everything else.

 Every single line of code powering these apps is open for public to review and free to reuse.
 It's open source [@Github](https://github.com/horizontalsystems/)